hurricane - fig. A violent rush or commotion bringing with it destruction or confusion; a storm or tempest of words, noise, cheers, etc.

 jollification - the action of jollifying or making merry; merrymaking, jollity

-hairy - difficult; out-of-date, passé; frightening, hair-raising; crude, clumsy, rough, erratic.
+hairy - difficult; out-of-date, passé; frightening, hair-raising; crude, rough + heri (l) - yesterday.

-sceptre - an ornamental rod or wand (often of gold and jewelled) borne in the hand as a symbol of regal or imperial authority.
+sceptre - an ornamental rod or wand (often of gold and jewelled) borne in the hand as a symbol of regal or imperial authority + scythe (Father Time).

 hourglass - a contrivance for measuring time, consisting of a glass vessel with obconical ends connected by a constricted neck, through which a quantity of sand (or sometimes mercury) runs in exactly an hour.

-if - a condition, a supposition; Often in the tautological collocation ifs and ands.
+if - a condition, a supposition; Often in the tautological collocation 'ifs and ands' + Adam and Eve.

 predestined* - destined or appointed beforehand; fated, doomed

-odds and ends* - a small often trifling things that are varied and unrelated; odds - miscellaneous articles or things.
+odds - miscellaneous articles or things + odds and ends - a small often trifling things that are varied and unrelated + ifs, ands, or buts - reservations, restrictions, or excuses.

 flop - to move clumsily or heavily; to move with a sudden bump or thud.
 Of a bird: To flap the wings heavily.

-doorstep - a thick slice of bread (slang.)
+doorstep (Slang) - a thick slice of bread and butter

 stopgap - something that temporarily supplies a need